Substance abuse is a problem that affects all communities, even Mt. Lebanon.

 How does a nice Mt.
 Lebanon grad in his 20s find himself locked up in a place where even a thin strip of notebook wire can be fashioned into a weapon?

 If you swap the red jail scrubs for a suit, Don Smithfield (not his real name) could pass for one of the lawyers visiting clients in the windowless cinderblock attorney room at the Allegheny County Jail.
-Or he could be a rising sales rep. Or your kid’s favorite teacher.

 But Smithfield is a drug addict.
 He began taking prescription Ritalin and Adderall after being diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) at an early age.